 Manager of Youth and Family Programs

-The successful candidate will oversee school tours, direct the two-week Historic Innovation Summer Camp, and oversee key family programs throughout the year.
+The successful candidate will oversee school tours, direct the four-week Historic Innovation Summer Camp, and oversee key family programs throughout the year.

 The Manager of Youth and Family Programs will have an active role in the evaluation and development of our current youth programs.
-This position is an integral part of the Education Department: The successful candidate must be a self-motivated team player.
+This position is an integral part of the Education Department and the successful candidate must be a self-motivated team player.

 This is an hourly, part-time, four-days-a-week (30 hrs) job with some required nights and weekends; but it will be temporarily full-time to accommodate the additional hours required to run the Historic Innovation Summer Camp.
 This position is eligible for part-time health and retirement benefits, and vacation and holiday pay.